Mr-Me-Project/Call-For-Code-2021-Final-Submission/README.md

 - Feature 1 : Mr.ME dashboard implemented in Node RED shows the data retreived from AutoAI experiment model.
 - Feature 2 : Mr.ME chatbot implemented in Watson assistant guides the user with application details.

 It's in a free tier IBM Cloud Iot platform with limited features.
-In the future we plan to implement with Global real time data with more features, for example, access real time data in Bot with IBm Discovery; Consider several features in determination of carbon emission for all Global entities.
+In the future we plan to implement with Global real time data with more features, for example, access real time data in Bot with IBM Discovery; Consider several features in determination of carbon emission for all Global entities.

 See below for our proposed schedule on next steps after Call for Code 2021 submission.